 Despite being an independent State, there is no passport control between Rome and Vatican City.
 However, tickets to the museums are personal so you will need to show your passport/ID to show you are the legitimate ticket holder.
 The checks that are in place to enter the Museums and the basilica are security checks, not border and customs ones.
 It is therefore not possible to get your passport stamped

 Vatican City has several consecrated spaces and there is a dress code required to access them.
 While you do not need to dress up to go to the Vatican, the general rules is to dress conservatively: opt for covered shoulders (men and women), long trousers, below the knee skirts and avoid showing off cleavage or bare backs.
-You can wear sandals and sneakers: I do however recommend you do not wear flip flops, mostly for the safety of your feet in such a crowded space!

-how long to spend in the Vatican depends on what you see.
+How long to spend in the Vatican depends on what you see.
 You can see the square only in a matter of minutes and you need at least half a day for the museums.
 I recommend planning a full day for the area.

 You do not need a guide for a visit to the Vatican however, especially for the museums I do recommend you get one.
 The crowds are insane and guides are excellent and navigating them.